-To generate and deploy a host ID-based certificate when a token is required
+To generate and deploy a host ID-based certificate when a token is required nbcertcmd -getCACertificate

-- The host administrator must have obtained the authorization token value from the CA before proceeding.
-The token may be conveyed to the administrator by email, by file, or verbally, depending on the various security guidelines of the environment. - Run the following command on the non-master host to establish that the master server can be trusted:
+- 1 The host administrator must have obtained the authorization token value from the CA before proceeding.
+The token may be conveyed to the administrator by email, by file, or verbally, depending on the various security guidelines of the environment. - 2 Run the following command on the non-master host to establish that the master server can be trusted: